francescosalvadore/vesselpy/README.md

 The triangularized geometry has to provided using ASCII stl format.
 Triangles must be sufficienctly detailed to describe the geometry.
 Moreover, even for planar surfaces, triangles lenght must be limited so that the convergence of hydrostatic algorithm is easier.
 Watertightness of the geometry is recommended but not strictly necessary.

+## Results

+Results are contained in the *output/1* folder and are:

+- `info.dat`: summarizes the inputs of the case
+- `results.dat`: summarizes the results, hydrostatic equilibrium and small-angle stablity outputs
+- `stab.dat`: summarizes large-angle heel stability results
+- `z_water_opt.stl`: triangularized geometry of the water at the hydrostatic equilibrium
+- `hull_rotated.stl`: triangularized geometry of the hull at the hydrostatic equilibrium

+For more details on case preparation and understanding results look at the paper here.